NYPL/engineering-general/standards/git-workflow.md

 ![Git Workflow: Master-QA-Production diagram](./assets/git-workflow-master-qa-production.png)

-This differs from (#development-qa-master)(Development-QA-Master) in 1) what it considers "Development" and "Production" branches and 2) where the version tag is applied.
+This differs from [Development-QA-Master](#development-qa-master) in 1) what it considers "Development" and "Production" branches and 2) where the version tag is applied.

 | Branch        | Environment | Cut features from this branch | Version tag this branch |
 |---------------|-------------|-------------------------------|-------------------------|